codeforequity-at/botium-utterances/README.md

 This project has been initiated to solve the pain of chatbot developers to repeatedly compose sample utterances for basic user intents.
 It provides a starting point for chatbot developers to look up and listen to common user intents in their chatbot.
 It is meant to be improved continuously with feedback from chatbot developers all over the world.

-**If you find this library useful we ask to contribute by extending the existing utterances files or by adding other useful utterances files, to make continuous improvements for everyone!**
+**If you find this library useful we ask to contribute by extending the existing or adding new utterances or convo files - if this project helped you in buildling a better chatbot, please help others to build better chatbots too!**

 ## Common utterances